mpv-player/mpv/DOCS/man/vo.rst

             ``scale-param1`` and ``scale-param2``.
 This filter is very good at downscaling (see ``scale-down``).

+        ``oversample``
+            A version of nearest neighbour that (naively) oversamples pixels, so that pixels overlapping edges get linearly interpolated instead of rounded.
+This essentially removes the small imperfections and judder artifacts caused by nearest-neighbour interpolation, in exchange for adding some blur.
+This filter is good at temporal interpolation, and also known as "smoothmotion" (see ``tscale``).

         There are some more filters, but most are not as useful.
 For a complete list, pass ``help`` as value, e.g.::